SolsticeSpectrum/windows95/README.md

 You can get the homepage I use in this repo and set it as default page in palemoon using url like this
 `file:///home/ruda0/homepage/homepage.html`

+## audacious

+For that winamp experience, download audacious.
+Put winamp.wsz from .local/share/audacious/Skins to same folder in your home folder
+Set it as theme in audacious settingss